An Overview of the Florida Slip and Fall Statute

 A plaintiff must also file their case within a certain time frame known as the statute of limitations.

-If you have been injured in a slip and fall accident in Florida, you should contact a personal injury lawyer as soon as possible.
+If you have been injured in a slip and fall accident in Florida, you should contact our slip & fall attorneys as soon as possible.

 Pleading a successful negligence case requires proof of a duty, a breach of the duty, that the breach caused the accident, and that you suffered damages.